morph::vec (fixed-size mathematical vector)

 Summary

 morph::vec is a fixed-size mathematical vector class.
 It derives from std::array and can be used in much the same way as its STL parent.
 It has iterators and you can apply STL algorithms.
+It is constexpr-capable, meaning that it can be incorporated into constexpr functions to do compile-time maths.

 namespace morph {